How Much Does a Tibet Trip Cost in 2026?

 • Major monasteries or temples: ~7-14 per person

 Flights or train to Lhasa.
-Not included in any tour package.
-See the flight and train cost table below.
+Normally not included in any Tibet tour package.
+See the common flight and train cost table below.

 OptionRouteDurationCost one way